SIMEXP/niak/pipe_basc.md

 The inputs of the pipelines are:

  * Preprocessed fMRI datasets.
- * A (3D) binary brain mask,The BASC will be applied only to the voxels within the mask.
+ * A (3D) binary brain mask.
+The BASC will be applied only to the voxels within the mask.
  * A mask of brain areas.
-The region growing is applied on the concatenated time series of all subjects in each area oo limit the memory demand.
+The region growing is applied on the concatenated time series of all subjects in each area to limit the memory demand.

 ### Preprocessed fMRI data